NateWr/food-and-drink-menu/readme.txt

 = How to use =

-Read the [help guide](http://doc.themeofthecrop.com/plugins/food-and-drink-menu/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu) for help creating and displaying your menus.
+Read the [help guide](http://doc.themeofthecrop.com/plugins/food-and-drink-menu/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu) for help creating and displaying your menus, advanced tutorials and more.

 = Tutorials =
 * [Customize the menu templates](http://themeofthecrop.com/2014/01/28/customize-restaurant-menu-templates/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu)